garrandall/popular-music-data/tracks/hell-of-a-life-t-i-.md

 (Hey, where ya headin shawty?)
 Sellin out arenas, chicks wit asses like Serena
-Man, shawty live a hell of a life (I'm tryna tell ya shawty) It's a hell of a liiiiiiiife man, shawty live a hell of a liiiiiife...
+Man, shawty live a hell of a life (I'm tryna tell ya shawty) It's a hell of a life man, shawty live a hell of a life...
 (That's how it is, real talk, true story)
-I ain't tellin no liiiiie man, shawty live a hell of a liiiiife...
+I ain't tellin no lie man, shawty live a hell of a life...
 (That's how it is, real talk, true story)